Skip to main content

 • Stories about people or achievements

-• Any content with a specific publication timeline
+• Any time-sensitive content published in accordance with a specific publication timeline

-For optimal integration with NC State’s Newswire system, posts should use .jpeg/.jpg format images.
+For optimal integration with NC State’s Newswire system, posts should use images in the .jpeg/.jpg format.
 This ensures better compatibility when content is syndicated across university communications channels.

 NC State Theme: Custom Post Types

-Beyond standard Pages and Posts, the NC State Theme introduces several specialized custom post types that combine the best features of both while serving specific institutional needs:
+Beyond standard Pages and Posts, the NC State Theme provides the following custom post types that combine the best features of both content types while serving specific institutional needs.

 Academic Programs